COVID-19 / Coronavirus statement from Anatomy Trains

 What if I can’t get all the sessions done before the start of Part I?

 As long as you have received about half of the series before Part One, you can complete the remainder while in the training.
-You must have the series done before the start of Part Three.
+You must have the series done by the end of Part Two.

-Can I apply for KMI if I have not graduated from a manual therapy school?
+Can I apply for ATSI if I have not graduated from a manual therapy school?

 What if I don’t have a massage license?

-If a license to touch is legally required in your state, you must be able to provide Kinesis with a copy in order to be accepted.
-We have allowed for some students to attend who will receive their license by the time the graduate.
+If a license to touch is legally required in your state, you must be able to provide Anatomy Trains with a copy in order to be accepted.
+We have allowed for some students to attend who will receive their license by the time they graduate.

-Kinesis does not offer financial aid or loan programs for the KMI Training.
-We do allow students to pay in increments, breaking the tuition into six payments due at the start of each of the 6 sessions.
+Anatomy Trains does not offer financial aid or loan programs for the ATSI Training.
+We do allow students to pay in increments, breaking the tuition into five payments due before the start of each of the 5 sessions.

-The KMI Training Program is approved under the GI Bill and for those who qualify, their tuition will be paid in full.
+The ATSI Certification Program is approved under the GI Bill and for those who qualify, their tuition will be paid in full.

 Anatomy Trains Short Courses